buildspace/buildspace-projects/Solana_Core/en/Core_1/Lesson_10_Deserialization.md

 ![](https://hackmd.io/_uploads/SkSYqg-Qi.png)

-Sometimes,`findProgramAddress` gives us a key that is on the curve (meaning it has a private key too) so we add a an optional "bump" parameter to take it off the curve.
+Sometimes,`findProgramAddress` gives us a key that is on the curve (meaning it has a private key too) so we add an optional "bump" parameter to take it off the curve.

 That's it.
 You don't need to understand Ed25519, or even what a digital signature algorithm is.
 All you need to know is that PDAs look like regular Solana addresses and are controlled by programs.